A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Workarounds

-• Run Gitea in a containerized environment with restricted capabilities to limit the impact of exploitation
+• Run the Gitea service under a least-privileged account with no shell access to limit the impact of successful injection.

 bash